act65/masters-thesis/notes/invariant/notes.md

 - ?

 ***

-Want a measure of distnace that is low if we can find a simple (linear) transform that takes $x\to y$.
+Want a measure of distaace that is low if we can find a simple (linear) transform that takes $x\to y$.
 And high if $x\to y$ requires lots of non linearity.
 Kinda.

 ***
 1. Let $\phi$ be learned via an adversarial value fn.